larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

 6. Rename the `.yml` filename on top to `CICD-dev.yml`.
 And replace the content of the file with the copied template `.yml` file.
    ![Rename and copy.](media/rename-and-copy-cicd-dev.png "rename and copy")

 7. Edit the contents of the copied content according to the comment instructions.
 In this `.yml` file, you can clearly see the CI/CD structure.
 First, a quality check is done (CI), followed by a deployment step (CD).
+In this case, the CD step deploys our notebooks to a `Deployment` folder in the Databricks workspace.

-After you have made the changes accordingly, press the button **Start commit** to commit the changes.
+8. After you have made the changes accordingly, press the button **Start commit** to commit the changes.
 Choose an appropriate commit message.
    ![Edit CI pipeline.](media/edit-and-commit-cicd.png "CICD pipeline")

    __Note__: A Python script is used for the deployment of Databricks notebooks.
 The class `DatabricksWorkspace` containing the logic for this has been developed together with the IDNAP team and is a template that is available to you within IKEA!

-### Task 2: Run the CICD Development Pipeline
+### Task 2: Trigger the CICD Development Pipeline
+In Exercise 3 you created a pull request which triggered the CI pipeline, but the code is not deployed to the Databricks workspace yet.

+1. Complete the pull request by merging the feature branch into the development branch in GitHub.

-1. Test the pipeline by going into the **Actions** tab and selecting **CICD-dev** in the workflow options.
-You can manually trigger the workflow by pressing **Run workflow**.
+__Note__: Alternatively, you could also test the pipeline by going into the **Actions** tab and selecting **CICD-dev** in the workflow options.
+You can manually trigger the workflow there by pressing **Run workflow**.
+Note that this will deploy the development branch before merging the feature branch into it - your latest changes from the pull request will not yet be deployed in this case.

    ![Run workflow CI.](media/run-cicd-dev-workflow.png "Run workflow CI")

 ### Task 3: Review output of CICD Development pipeline
 1. Inspect the pipeline run by clicking on the run that has just started.
 Inspect the two jobs (CI and CD), make sure that all steps have been performed.

    **Hint:** if the pipeline fails make sure that you have made the correct changes in the `.yml` script.
 You can verify this by debugging through the terminal window.
 Make sure that your GitHub Secrets are set correctly, and that they are referenced in the CD section of the pipeline.
 Or, you can of course compare your `CICD-dev.yml` file with the `./environment_setup/CICD-dev-solution.yml` file.

+### Task 4: Trigger the CICD pipeline
+In Exercise 3 you created a pull request which triggered the CI pipeline, but the code is not deployed to the Databricks workspace yet.

+1. Complete the pull request by merging the feature branch into the development branch.

+2. Observe the pipeline being triggered automatically.

 ## Exercise 4 (Extra challenge): Create Production Pipeline

-After a new `push` to the `main` branch, we would like our Data Science files to be deployed automatically to the Development workspace as well.
+After a new `push` to the `main` branch, we would like our Data Science files to be deployed automatically to the (production) Databricks workspace as well.
+In a real life scenario we would use **seperate workspaces** for this, but for the sake of simplicity we re-use the same workspace in this tutorial.

 For this we will create a CI/CD pipeline that performs the CI steps, after which the Data Science files are deployed to Databricks in a CD step.
 In essence, these steps are the same as for the CI/CD development pipeline.
-In this case however, we want to our Data Science files to be deployed to a different Databricks workspace folder.
+In this case however, we want to our Data Science files to be deployed to a different Databricks workspace folder (`Production`).

 Duration: 25 minutes